Sedikun/Chatbot/README.md

 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.

 ## Initial Setup:
-This repo currently contains the starter file.
+This repo currently contains the starter files.

 Clone repo and create a virtual environment
 ```